Reducing Clutter for a More Fulfilling Life

-Dr. James has a thirty eight year background in natural healing, including the systems of Native American Medicine, Thai Ayurveda, Classical Indian Ayurveda, Chinese Medicine, Western Herbalism and Vedic Astrology.
-He has an MD(AM) degree as well as Board Certified Naturopathic Degree, two doctoral degrees in Natural Medicine, an OMD (Acupuncture) as well as doctorates/ PhD in Indigenous Medicine and Monastic Medicine.
-Dr. James also holds a Masters in Clinical Herbology and has taught herbal medicine for several years.
-Currently he is dean of the SCNM: SomaVeda College of Natural Medicine, School of Ayurveda Medicine and the Thai Yoga Center schools and programs.
-Dr. James is the author of numerous books, articles and hundreds of educational video’s focused on Ayurveda and related topics.
-He has presented seminars and at national and international medical conferences including AAPNA for many years.
+Dr. James has a forty-year background in natural healing, including the systems of Native American Medicine, Thai Ayurveda, Classical Indian Ayurveda, Chinese Medicine, Western Herbalism, and Vedic Astrology.
+He has an M.D.(AM) degree, Board Certified Naturopathic Degree, two doctoral degrees in Natural Medicine, an O.M.D.
+(Acupuncture), and a doctorate/Ph.D. in Indigenous Medicine and Monastic Medicine.
+Dr. James also holds a Masters's in Clinical Herbology and has taught herbal medicine for several years.
+He is the dean of the A.C.N.M.: American College of Natural Medicine, the School of Ayurveda Medicine, and the Thai Yoga Center schools and programs.
+Dr. James is the author of numerous books, articles, and hundreds of educational videos focused on Ayurveda and related topics.
+For many years, he has presented seminars and at national and international medical conferences, including A.A.P.N.A.

 In addition to his interest and research into his family's Native American Religious and medical heritage, Dr. James is an ordained priest and Monsignor of the Sacred Medical Order of The Church of Hope (S.M.O.CH./ S.M.O.K.H.).
 The Church of Hope is a unique and sacred ministry of monastic medicine, sanctified healing, ecclesiastical medicine, holistic medicine, and indigenous medicines as part of religious doctrine, where he is working to integrate Ayurveda and Complimentary Medicine into the Monastic Medical Tradition of the church.